#FUTURETAGGINGSYSTEM is the art of branding without

 -Boston Globe, 1993.

-As a young person growing up in West Africa during the late 60s and 70s—revolutionary times when the African Independence Movements were taking place—I reveled in whatever I could get my hands on—taking objects apart and rearranging them back together.
-It was driven by an insatiable curiosity to learn about how these objects were constructed.
+Growing up in West Africa during the late 60s and 70s—revolutionary times when the African Independence Movements were in full swing—I reveled in whatever objects I could find initially dissecting; then proceeded to rearrange.
+I was driven by an insatiable curiosity to learn about how these objects were constructed.

 My interest in fashion was inspired by the women I grew up with who styled themselves wearing wrapped textiles (Gele)https://en.wikipedia.org/wiki/Head_tie